ga-curriculum/intro-to-neural-network-overview-of-ai-architectures-v3.0/microlesson-01/README.md

   - [2.
 Examples and Use Cases](#2-examples-and-use-cases)

 ---
+### Learning Objectives

+1. Understand the basics of neural networks, including their components, architectures, and training processes.
+2. Differentiate between deep learning architectures like FNNs, CNNs, RNNs, and Transformers and their applications.
+3. Identify suitable AI architectures for structured, image, and text data modalities.
+4. Evaluate models based on data type, problem objectives, and modality requirements.
+5. Understand the importance of data size, quality, and augmentation techniques in improving model performance.

 # I. Introduction to Neural Networks  (10 Mins)
 ## A. Basics of Neural Networks